ArrowM/Queue-Bot/README.md

 7. Start the Bot.
 Enter `node bot.js` into command prompt.
 If you get an error at boot, there is something wrong in your config.json.
 When you close command prompt, the bot will stop.
 8. **Optional**.
 Make the bot run in the background, so you don't need command prompt open.
 	9a.
 In command prompt (set to the project directory), enter `npm install pm2`
 	9b.
-To start the bot, enter `pm2 start bot.ts`
+To start the bot, enter `pm2 start bot.js`
 	9c.
-To stop the bot, enter `pm2 stop bot.ts`
+To stop the bot, enter `pm2 stop bot.js`